-An apprentice at college over-stretched to reach a gallon of oil-based Buckingham Green gloss paint on the top shelf of an 8-feet high cupboard.
-The can tipped and fell upside down, emptying its contents over the apprentice’s head.
-Luckily it didn’t brain him, just drenched from head to toe.
-Eeryone was laughing light drains, except the superviser.
-He wanted to laugh too, but realised that it was actually quite dangerous, if the green painter swallowed the paint.
+The lecturer had told an apprentice at college to fetch a gallon of oil-based Buckingham Green gloss paint.
+It was on the top shelf of an 8-feet high cupboard.
+He over-stretched, the can tipped and it fell upside down, emptying its full contents over his head.
+Luckily it didn’t brain him, just drenched him from head to toe.
+Everyone in the workshop was laughing like drains, except the lecturer.
+He wanted to laugh too, but realised that it was actually quite dangerous if the green painter swallowed the paint.

-The lad broke with tradition and actually kept his mouth shut for once and survived unscathed, while he was doused down with turps.
-One way to get off home early.
+The lad broke with tradition and actually kept his mouth shut for once.
+He survived unscathed even after concerned staff had doused him down with turps.
+It was one way to get off home early, I suppose.

 Paint and alcohol

-Maybe unfairly! but in my experience, painters in the US have a reputation for drinking on the job.
+Maybe unfairly, but in my experience, painters in the US have a reputation for drinking on the job.
 This explains why it is an unfair claim!
-Personally I have never met so many characters as on a US building site, but that is just anecdotal.
+Anecdotally, if you fancy a tipple at work, I’d suggest you get a job not as a painter working at height.

-In the UK, painters like a drink too, but the first time you worked drunk on site would be your last.
-Health and Safety can be a terrible bore at times.
+In the UK, the first time you worked drunk on site would be your last.
+Health and Safety innit.

 Paint and milk

-Painters back in the day used to drink milk as a matter of course.
+Back in the day, painters used to drink milk in the morning as a matter of course.
 This was not to line their stomach prior to a drinking binge.
 Before my time, they drank milk to coat their stomachs as protection against lead paint fumes.
 If you want a perspective on how tough life was for painters of olde, read the Ragged Trousered Philanthropist.
 Lead was the least of their problems.

 Painters and filling food

-Painters like their breaks, especially if there is food involved.
+Painters enjoy their breaks, especially if there is food involved.
 Bananas are good for boosting ebbing energy reserves.
 A contractor boasted that he’d gone in for a banana-eating competition and won.
 All well and good, except the sting in the tail was that he ended up off work for 3 months with potassium poisoning.
-Apparently 30 bananas will do that to a man!
+Apparently 30 bananas will do that to a man, even a painter!

-I was working on a site where a night watchman was suspected of eating left-over sandwiches and food, once everyone had gone home.
-One charming painter left him a couple of delicious beef and Polyfilla sandwiches.
+I was working on a site where the night watchman was suspected of eating left-over sandwiches and food.
+Hardly a crime, but to prove the hunch, one charming painter left him a couple of delicious beef and Polyfilla sandwiches.
 That flushed him out.
 It was very filling too.

-Do you have any food or drink related site stories?
+Do you have any food or drink stories?